Tennis-De Minaur dispatches Andujar to march into Australian Open last 16 | Sports-Games

 - Australia

-De Minaur's win sets up a last-16 clash with 11th seed Jannik Sinner, who beat Japanese qualifier Taro Daniel in four sets.
+The win sets up a last-16 clash with 11th seed Jannik Sinner, who beat Japanese qualifier Taro Daniel in four sets.
+"A lot of firepower, he's a hell of a player," De Minaur said of the Italian.
+"I'm just looking forward to it, another opportunity to come out here and do what I love."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)